pfrankov/js-best-practices/README.md

 variableHash.variable = 2
 variableHash // {variable:2} Properties of const are still mutable!
 ```
+You think that it is uncomfortable?
+Yes, and it should be!
+Less variables means less side effects means much robust code.

 #### Use as less `const` word as you can
 ```js